oyvindronningstad/sdk-nrf/doc/nrf/ug_partition_manager.rst

    The valid values in the lists are `app`, `start`, `end`, or the name of any partition.
    It is not possible to place the partition after `end` or before `start`.

 span: list
    This property lists what partitions this partition should span across.
-   This property cannot be used together with the `placement` property.
+   Partitions which have the `span` property set are *phony partitions*, This property cannot be used together with the `placement` property.
    Non-existing partitions are ignored.
    The Partition Manager will fail if a span is empty, or the partitions are not consecutive after processing.